The Water Utilities Association of New Zealand (WUA) is an unincorporated body which operates as a subgroup of Water New Zealand.

 Its principal function is to discuss major policy issues that affect the sector and to provide advice to the Board of Water New Zealand.

-Membership is drawn from the senior management of territorial local authorities and larger associate members (consultants, contractors and suppliers).
-Each council and a larger associate member in New Zealand are invited to send one representative to regular meetings of the Association.
+Membership is drawn from the senior management of territorial local authorities and larger corporate members (consultants, contractors and suppliers).
+Each council and a larger corporate member in New Zealand are invited to send one representative to regular meetings of the Association.

 Recent past events:

 21 August 2020: Joint webinar with WSMG: “Establishing Taumata Arowai”, Bill Bayfield, Taumata Arowai

 Establishment Chief Executive and Allan Prangnell, Department of Internal Affairs Three Waters Executive Director.

 3 September 2020: Joint webinar with WSMG: “Guide to what a good Delivery Plan looks like” Anthony Wilson (on behalf of Crown Infrastructure Partners) and Allan Prangnell, Department of Internal Affairs Three Waters Executive Director.